 Don’t get me wrong, I still like to shop in person.
 But, there are moments when you just don’t have the time to get to an actual store.
 Moreover, stores have made it even simpler to shop online through their creation of mobile websites.

 Mobile websites are the stripped-down versions of desktop sites.
-Their whole goal is to make your life easier, by making your search for information and path to purchasing easier.
+Their whole goal is to make your life easier, by making your search for information and path to purchasing easier, and many of the website I use are designed with Phoenix custom website which makes the sites look very efficient.

 Mobile websites are not only easy to use, but have a way of convincing us to spend more money as well.
 Here are some ways mobile websites may be costing you more money.